nelsonjchen/op-replay-clipper/README.md

 * x86_64.
 Unfortunately, the `openpilot-prebuilt` image this setup is based on only comes in x86_64 architecture.
 No M-series Macs will work.
 * 6 GB of disk space.
 * 300MB/s disk speed.
-* Your device must be able to upload to Comma.ai servers.
+* Your comma device must be able to upload to Comma.ai servers.
 Roadmap for usage of a retropilot or alternative cloud backend is unclear or unknown.
-* A GPU is **not** needed.
+* A GPU is **not** needed and also unused here.

 The CPU requirement is due to a number of factors:

-* Reliable H.265 hardware decoding is hard to find.
+* Reliable/speedy H.265 hardware decoding is hard to find.
 The captured H.265 forward video could only be decoded at 0.7 speed on a Ryzen 2800 and half speed reliabily for the purposes of capture.
 * Reliable OpenGL is not always possible.
 Software OpenGL rendering is used instead.
 * Capturing the UI isn't free and can be quite intensive.
 * Capturing the UI must be done with everything not mismatching by speed.
 Otherwise, you get weird rendering issues like the planner's line lagging and not matching the video such as in the case of the video not decoding fast enough as in the case of H.265.